KevCaz/thesis/man/chapitre3/main.md

 # Abstract

 A major problem in biogeography and biodiversity modeling is whether species co-occurrence holds an imprint of ecological interactions.
 The conventional hypothesis poses that negative and positive interactions should yield repulsion and attraction, respectively.
 The scarcity of datasets combining broad scale distributions with observed interactions has long prevented biogeographers from obtaining clear insights into this problem.
 To address this question, we compile five datasets of species distribution over a large range of climatic conditions, along with their ecological interactions, representing of a total 793 species and 354015 occurrence observations.
-We compared co-occurrence of interacting versus non-interacting pairs of species and found no clear effect of interactions on distribution.
-We however found that some properties of the network of interactions could hide the impact of interactions on co-occurrence.
-When show that the larger the number of interactions a species is experiencing, the weaker our ability to detect signals in static co-occurrence data.
+We compared co-occurrence of interacting versus non-interacting pairs of species accounting or not for abiotic variables.
+We found an effect of interactions on species distribution in raw co-occurrence data but no clear evidence of such effect once when accounted for abiotic factors.
+Moreover we found that some properties of the network of interactions could hide the impact of interactions on co-occurrence.
+We showed that the larger the number of interactions a species is experiencing, the weaker our ability to detect signals in static co-occurrence data.
 Also, we clearly demonstrate that the signal of co-occurrence between a predator and its preys vanishes when the proportion of the sites covered by the set of preys increases.
-Our findings suggest that most methods for species distribution modeling may often fail in describing appropriately fundamental climatic niches.
 In a context where ecosystems are dramatically disturbed by human activities, our results emphasize the need for integrating ecological processes into  distribution models to better predict tomorrow's biodiversity.